US men shock Canada in curling, reach gold medal game

 "It means the world," US skip John Shuster said to NBC.

-The matchup was tight, tied 2-2 heading into the 8th end.
+The matchup was tight, tied 2-2 heading into the eighth end.
 But a shot by Canadian skip Kevin Koe was too light, and the US was able to steal two to take the lead for good.

+Just days ago, the US looked to be on the verge of elimination, having won just twice in six games.
+But the Americans rallied to win three in a row to win the remainder of their round robin games, including Monday against Canada.

+"It's a little surreal right now still, just coming off of where we were to where we are now," American Tyler George said.
+"It feels like two different tournaments.
+One's a dream and one's a reality.
+Fortunately for us the winning streak is the reality, but we're trying not to get too excited."

 A devastating blow to Canada